| | | Looking for a good Jewish/Hebrew/Yiddish/Ladino/Aramaic dictionary? Okay, quick: name all Jewish languages. Well, there's

 wasn't originally a Jewish language.
 (Rather like English, actually - not a

 Jewish language, but one that a plurality of Jews in the world today speak.)
+And Jews speak other languages as well.
+(Amharic, anyone?)
+If you're trying

 to learn a Jewish language, you need a Jewish dictionary.
 You've come to the